Two New Low Rank Tensor Completion Methods Based on Sum Nuclear Norm: Introduction

-As is known to all, tensors are higher-order forms of matrices and vectors, but the existing strategies for solving matrix complete problems and other techniques cannot be directly applied to solving tensor complete problems.
-One essential reason for this is that the definition of tensor rank is not unique.
-In the past few years, many definitions of the rank of tensors have been proposed according to the different ways in which the tensors are decomposed, such as CANDECOMP/PARAFAC(CP) rank \cite{ACAR201141}, \cite{TICHAVSKY2017362} generated by CP decomposition \cite{43413413431}, Tucker-rank generated by Tucker decomposition \cite{1996279311}, \cite{7488247}, and tube rank and multi-rank based on tensor products \cite{21321312}, \cite{6909886}, etc. However, the obtained different ranks have their own defects.
-For example, the calculation of the rank of tensor CP is NP-hard \cite{NPhard}; the determination of Tucker rank \cite{3153564}, \cite{7460200} requires the operation of the mode n unfolding and folding of one tensor , which will cause the curse of dimensionality; the multi-rank and tube rank based on t-SVD decomposition induced by tensor product only apply to third-order tensors due to the current limitations of tensor product.
-Mathematically, low-rank tensor complete problems mentioned above can be expressed in the following form:
+It is well-known, on the one hand, that the definition of tensor rank is not unique, and its various definitions of tensor rank have been proposed according to different ways of tensor decomposition, such as CANDECOMP/PARAFAC(CP) rank \cite{ACAR201141}, \cite{TICHAVSKY2017362} generated by CP decomposition \cite{43413413431}, Tucker-rank established by Tucker decomposition \cite{1996279311}, \cite{7488247}, and tube rank and multi-rank based on tensor products \cite{21321312}, \cite{6909886}, etc. However, specific features, such as the calculation of the rank of a tensor CP is NP-hard \cite{NPhard}, unfolding and folding of mode-$n$ on a tensor in Tucker rank \cite{3153564}, \cite{7460200} lead to dimensional disaster, and the limitation of the tensor product definition results in the multi-rank and tube rank \cite{124120101253}, \cite{6412011658} based on t-SVD decomposition are only applicable to third-order tensors, indicate that the definitions of different tensor rank show their respective inadequacies.
+The other half is that tensor rank is a non-convex function.

-where $\mathcal{T}$ and $\mathcal{X}$ are the incomplete and completed tensors, respectively, $\Omega$ denotes the indices of the observed elements of $\mathcal{T}$, $rank(\mathcal{X})$ indicates the rank of tensor $\mathcal{X}$, conditions to be met $\mathcal{X}_{\Omega}=\mathcal{T}_{\Omega}$ mean that the entries of $\mathcal{X}$ should agree with $\mathcal{T}$ in $\Omega$.
-However, it is well known that the rank of the tensor with respect to $\mathcal{X}$ is not a convex function as is the rank of the matrix.
-In this regard, Liu et al. \cite{6138863} turn to use the convex envelope nuclear norm of the rank function to replace it, and propose a tensor nuclear norm minimization method to solve such problems, especially for image restoration problems
+In this regard, Liu et al. \cite{6138863} turned to the convex envelope nuclear norm of the rank function to approximate it, and proposed a tensor nuclear norm minimization method to solve such problems, specifically, for image recovery problems